MichaelVerdegaal/tanos_scraper/README.md

 it to `config.py`

 ## How does it work?
-This is a fairly simple python script making use of BeautifulSoup4.It extracts each entry from the table, and then traverses the examples if there are any (there most definitely are examples, until you get to around N1 level vocabulary where they get increasingly lacking).
+This is a fairly simple python script making use of BeautifulSoup4.
+It extracts each entry from the table, and then traverses the examples if there are any (there most definitely are examples for most entries, but they get increasingly lacking per JLPT level).
 Examples are added with a foreign key to the vocabulary table.

 To execute the script run `main_sql.py`.